architect/arc.codes/public/primitives/http.md

 ### Parse it with `arc.http.helpers.bodyParser()`

-Architect Functions provides a simple body parser helper; this helper takes a request object, and returnes a parsed body object.
+Architect Functions provides a simple body parser helper; this helper takes a request object, and returns a parsed body object.

 ```javascript
 let arc = require('@architect/functions')